justeattakeaway/pie/apps/pie-docs/src/foundations/colour/overview.md

 ---
 ## Our colour principles

-Here are some principles which can help you apply colour in your products more effectively.
+We have a set of principles to help you use colour in your products more effectively.

 ### Communication is key